GlacierProtocol/glacierprotocol.github.io/_docs/setup/verify.md

     1. Navigate to Glacier's Keybase profile at [keybase.io/glacierprotocol](https://keybase.io/glacierprotocol).
     2. Click the string of 16 letters and numbers, formatted "XXXX XXXX XXXX XXXX" next to the key icon.
-    3. In the pop-up that appears, locate the link reading "this key".
-    3. Right-click the link and select "Save Link As..." or "Download Linked File As..."
+    3. In the pop-up that appears, right-click the link reading "this key" and select "Save Link As..." or "Download Linked File As...".
-    5. Name the file "glacier.asc".
+    4. Name the file "glacier.asc".

 6. Download and install [GnuPG](https://gnupg.org/), the software used for cryptographic verification.
 GnuPG is the same software recommended by the Electronic Frontier